gnanavinayagan/regex_search/README.md

 4. **Library not found during runtime**:
    - Make sure the runtime libraries are copied to the bin directory (this should happen automatically during the build)

+5. **Docker issues**:
+   - If you encounter permission issues with Docker, you may need to run commands with `sudo`
+   - For file access issues, make sure volumes are correctly mounted
+   - You may need access to the Red Hat Container Registry to pull the UBI base images
+   - If building in an air-gapped environment, ensure you have the UBI base images available locally

 ## License